China stocks post biggest fall in a month as recovery falters | Business

 - China

-Chinese stocks saw their biggest daily percentage fall on Tuesday, as market participants remained worried about the country's slowing economic recovery, while a weakening yuan and geopolitical risks also kept investor sentiment fragile.
+Chinese stocks saw their biggest daily percentage fall in a month on Tuesday, as market participants remained worried about the country's slowing economic recovery, while a weakening yuan and geopolitical risks also kept investor sentiment fragile.

 ** China's blue-chip CSI300 Index slumped 1.4% at the close, while the Shanghai Composite Index plunged 1.5%. ** Hong Kong's benchmark Hang Seng Index fell 1.3%, while the China Enterprises Index dropped 1.4%.